-Research articles present fully developed analysis, results, and discussion of on scientific topics within the scope of the journal.
+Research Articles present fully developed analysis, results, and discussion of on scientific topics within the scope of the journal.
 They are expected to present new theories and novel concepts along with their applications, and the results should be significant.
 Although there is no limitation of space, to encourage clarity, and conciseness of presentation excess length fees are charged for manuscripts longer than 25 publication units.
 These manuscripts are handled by the editorial staff of the journal and are typically sent to multiple reviewers.

 Research Letters (in Geophysical Research Letters) are communications-length articles on major scientific advances in all major geoscience disciplines.
 Papers and should have broad and immediate implications in their discipline or across the geosciences.

-Reviews are invited or submitted papers that review and synthesize recent literature on a given topic.
+Review Articles are invited or submitted papers that review and synthesize recent literature on a given topic.
 Recommended length is 10-15 published pages excluding references and supporting material (no more than 30 publishing units with approximately 6 figures or tables).

 Comments elaborate, criticize, or correct papers previously published in AGU journals.
 Comments are limited to the equivalent of 2 published pages (about 5 publishing units).